Baby Tilting Head to One Side Teething: Why & When To Worry

 Why Baby Tilts Head to One Side When Teething

 You should check for other symptoms if you notice your baby tilting their head to one side when teething.
-The following presents explanations as to why your baby is tilting their head.

 1. Attempt To Relieve Pain